PsalmZoe/sbtc-payment-gateway/DEPLOYMENT_GUIDE.md

 1. Copy the generated payment link
 2. Open it in a new tab/incognito window
 3. Install Leather or Xverse wallet if not already installed
-4. Get testnet STX from: https://explorer.stacks.co/sandbox/faucet?chain=testnet
+4. Get testnet sBTC from: https://docs.hiro.so/en/tools/clarinet/sbtc-integration#manual-sbtc-minting-in-unit-tests
 5. Connect wallet and complete payment

 ### Step 3: Verify Payment History